Continued Professional Development

 The training day also includes a detailed look at Canine Body Language.

-Learn about the practicalities of setting up and running your own training class.
+Learn about the practicalities of setting up and running your own training class and how to teach life skills for dogs.

 Practical dog training day